EECS-545-project/evofed/README.md

 ## EvoFed based on FedScale

-This project is larged based on the code base of FedScale with adaptation to support NAS and multiple architectures in Horizontal Federated Learning
+This project is largely based on the code base of FedScale with adaptation to support NAS and multiple architectures in Horizontal Federated Learning

 ### To setup
 Please execute `source install.sh` at project root directory to install the dependencies.